-This network tariff is obsolete from 1 July 2019, so it is no longer available to new installations or able to be assigned to existing installations from that date.
-Customer installations that are, as at 1 July 2019, assigned to TAS61 will be able to remain assigned to this network tariff, and TAS61 will continue to apply to customers who move in to those premises after that date.
+This network tariff is obsolete and no longer available to new installations.
+Existing installations on other network tariffs are also unable to be reassigned to TAS61.
+Customer installations that were, as at 1 July 2019, assigned to TAS61 will be able to remain assigned to this network tariff, and TAS61 will continue to apply to customers who move in to those premises after that date.